wakatime/wakatime-blog/posts/50-product-updates-and-new-features-2021.md

 Tags:
 ---

-Hello!
-We have some new features to share:
+🚀 **We reached 300k users!** - Also, here’s some new WakaTime features.

 📊 **Edit your time on the dashboard** - Click on durations to edit the project, language, category, and branch.